Ryan-Mark Parsons: 2019–2020: The Apprentice and the Daily Star

-2021—present: Media appearances, Celebs Go Dating and presenting
+2021–2022: Media appearances, Celebs Go Dating and presenting

 Parsons appeared on the celebrity series of BBC Three's Eating with My Ex, which aired on 14 February 2021.

 From March 2021, it emerged Parsons joined RT as a regular contributor, first featuring in a report on Oprah with Meghan and Harry.
 He has since presented a series of reports for the Russian-funded network, including covering Prince Harry's remarks on First Amendment to the United States Constitution.

-On 3 June 2021, Parsons was also involved in a highly contentious debate with Richard Madeley, Charlotte Hawkins, and Dr Hilary Jones over whether under-30s should be punished for not taking the COVID-19 vaccine.
+On 3 June 2021, Parsons was also involved in a highly contentious Good Morning Britain debate with Richard Madeley, Charlotte Hawkins, and Dr Hilary Jones over whether under-30s should be punished for not taking the COVID-19 vaccine.
 Parsons argued under-30s should be punished, including bans from public venues.
 He claimed in his Daily Star column, death threats made after the debate were being investigated by the Metropolitan Police.
-The clip of the debate on Twitter has received over 500,000 views.
+The clip of the debate on X (Twitter) received over 500,000 views.

-Parsons appeared on 'Andrew Neil Live' on 23 June 2021 to debate whether employers could demand staff to be fully vaccinated against coronavirus before being allowed to return to the office.
+Parsons appeared on 'Andrew Neil Live' on 23 June 2021 to debate whether employers could force staff to take COVID-19 vaccines before being allowed to return to the office.
 Morgan Stanley announced staff would need to be double-vaccinated to enter their New York offices, to which Parsons argued in favour of this action during the debate.

-ITV announced on 14 October 2021, Parsons would take part in a new digital series called Off The Table, hosted by Julie Adenuga.
-The channel said: "The new series will feature four hot topic 15 minute episodes which will be published across a month, including money, climate change, cancel culture and life after Covid".
+ITV announced on 14 October 2021, Parsons would take part in an online Good Morning Britain spin-off called Off The Table, hosted by Julie Adenuga.
+The channel said: "The new series will feature four hot topic 15 minute episodes which will be published across a month, including money, climate change, cancel culture and life after Covid."

-Parsons has made various appearances on Talkradio with Cristo Foufas in 2021, including a segment called: Ryan-Mark's Rundown.

-On 27 October 2021, Channel 4 announced Parsons would be taking part in the tenth series of Celebs Go Dating, alongside Ulrika Jonsson, Abz Love, Miles Nazaire, Chloe Brockett, Nikita Jasmine, Marty McKenna and Jessika Power.
-The series began airing in January 2022.
-Parsons and the show were criticised by The Independent's Sean O'Grady, calling Celebs Go Dating "sadistic" and claiming "he should be at school".
+On 27 October 2021, Channel 4 announced Parsons would be taking part in the tenth series of Celebs Go Dating on E4.
+Parsons and the show were criticised by The Independent's Sean O'Grady, calling Celebs Go Dating "sadistic" and claiming "he should be at school."
 According to dating agent Anna Williamson, Parsons received the worst score in Celebs Go Dating history and was put on hold from further dates.

 On 14 February 2022, BBC announced Parsons would feature in the new celebrity series of Hot Property on BBC Three, which sees celebrities visit the homes of potential matches and eventually landing a blind date.

 Parsons started presenting for boohooMAN in March 2022, alongside Love Island series seven contestant Toby Aromolaran and series eight winner Davide Sanclimenti, in a series of videos published online.

-On 24 November 2022, Parsons announced a digital series for Channel 4 which is produced by Lime Pictures, which follows Parsons around the UK asking the British public about love and relationships.
+On 24 November 2022, Parsons announced a digital series for Channel 4 which was produced by Lime Pictures and 4Studios, which followed Parsons around the UK asking the public about love and relationships.